-"A network of volunteers and biologists that monitor wintering shorebirds across the Pacific Flyway."
+"A network of volunteers and biologists monitoring shorebird populations across the Pacific Flyway."

-The Pacific Flyway Shorebird Survey and the Migratory Shorebird Project combine to survey for shorebirds across all 13 countries of the Pacific coast of the Americas.
-See the Migratory Shorebird Project website that includes survey materials that are available in English and Spanish.
-Visualize and preview survey results using the Explore Data tab above.
+The Pacific Flyway Shorebird Survey and the Migratory Shorebird Project combine to monitor populations of migratory shorebirds across all 13 countries of the Pacific coast of the Americas.
+Use the Explore data tab above to see survey locations and preview results.

 A long-term monitoring program, led by Point Blue Conservation Science, that is designed to guide the management and conservation of wintering shorebirds.
 A vast network of volunteers and professional biologists combine to conduct a survey that provides a snapshot of the Pacific Flyway every year.